(Updated February 2020)

-There have been some questions about whether or not a captive bolt actaully kills an animal.
+There have been some questions about whether or not a captive bolt actually kills an animal.
 Practical experience in slaughter plants indicates that cattle shot correctly with a penetrating captive bolt have irreversible damage to their brain and they will not revive.
 If a non-penetrating captive bolt is used the animal may revive unless it is bled promptly.
+More and more research is showing that non-penetrating captive bolt is not recommended for mature cattle or mature swine.

 |Side view showing correct location for captive bolt placement for effective shots that penetrate the brain.
 The gun must be placed perpendicular on the skull surface for maximum hitting power.
 Angling the gun will reduce the ability of the captive bolt to penetrate the brain.
 Diagram courtesy of Jan Shearer, Iowa State University, 2011.|